 Pringles Not A Potato Chip?

-Are potato chips your favorite?
+Are potato chips your favourite?

 Every year Americans consume 110 pounds of potatoes per person, but Europeans beat them by consuming twice as many spuds as American potato lovers!